marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

    :alt: example_numericInput.png

-In this element, you can collect participant’s responses in numbers.
+In this element, you can collect participant's responses in numbers.

 .. image:: _static/Numeric.png
    :alt: numeric.png